lf-edge/edge-home-orchestration-go/docs/platforms/x86_64_linux/x86_64_linux.md

 $ make create_context CONFIGFILE=x86_64cs
 $ make
 ```

+> To change the configuration file, you must execute the command `make distclean`

 > To easy change the configuration, you can use the kconfig-frontends.
 For Ubuntu 20.04 you can execute next command `sudo apt-get install kconfig-frontends`.

 After successfully build you can run edge-orchestration by execute next command: